-Easy Homemade BooBerry Biscuits are a super fun way to serve your kids a tasty, ghoulish breakfast this Halloween!
-Bursting with juicy berries and dripping with a lemon glaze, your family will be requesting these Copycat Bojangles BoBerry biscuits for many years to come!
+These BooBerry Biscuits have all the flavor of Bojangles Boberry biscuits, and are a super fun way to serve your kids a tasty, ghoulish breakfast this Halloween!
+Bursting with juicy berries and dripping with a lemon glaze, your family will be requesting these copycat biscuits for many years to come!

 Every inch of my house is decorated with Halloween decor, my house smells of pumpkin spice, and all of my upcoming recipes will be comforting soups, fun finger foods, hearty weeknight suppers and ministry meals, and my take on traditional holiday fare.

 These Southern BooBerry Biscuits are just the start of some amazing recipes coming your way.

 Have you ever had a Bojangles boberry biscuit?
 They used to be my most favoritest thing ever because they are sweet and downright heavenly.
 They come in packs of two!
 Loaded with buttermilk, specks of blueberry flavor, and coated in a lemony gooey glaze,boberry biscuits are big, buttery, and perfectly crispy on the outside while being soft and fluffy on the inside.

 I’m not one to indulge in fast food too much these days (except Chick-fil-a, of course) so I decided it was high time I figured out how to make boberry biscuits myself.
 I tested this recipe at least 4 times before I perfected it to the point I was able to share it with y’all!

 The biggest question I get asked as a southerner is: How do you make homemade biscuits that actually rise?

 The answer to perfect buttermilk biscuits is easy: ICE COLD INGREDIENTS!

 Ok, listen.
 Don’t freak out by all the info below.

 Homemade biscuits really are super simple to make, but your technique can make your biscuits fall flatter than a pancake so you gotta pay attention now, ya hear?